Nick Bordeleau

 GPO Box 2100, ADELAIDE, SA, 5001

-Nick Bordeleau is a Research Fellow with the Jeff Bleich Centre for Democracy and Disruptive Technologies.
-He is completing a PhD in political science from the University of Ottawa under the supervision of Dr. Daniel Stockemer, the Konrad Adenauer Research Chair in Empirical Democracy Studies.
-During his doctoral studies, he was awarded a Canada Graduate Scholarship (valued at CA$120,000) by the Social Sciences and Humanities Research Council of Canada.
+Dr Nick Bordeleau is a Research Fellow with the Jeff Bleich Centre for Democracy and Disruptive Technologies.
+He completed a PhD in political science from the University of Ottawa (2025) under the supervision of Prof. Daniel Stockemer, the Konrad Adenauer Research Chair in Empirical Democracy Studies.
+During his doctoral studies, he was awarded a Canada Graduate Scholarship (CA$120,000) by the Social Sciences and Humanities Research Council of Canada.

 Qualifications